-Hospitals are the great exception to the China success story.
-The private ones are mostly small and appropriately distrusted.
-The public ones are usually like time traveling back to 1980.
-While more trusted in terms of actual care, they are operational chaos.
-And despite lots of recent hype and hope, neither appear to be going anywhere terribly fast.
-In terms of service, cost and quality, not much has really changed in Chinese hospitals in decades.
-Progress is very slow compared to the rest of China.
+Hospitals are an exception to the China success story.
+The private ones are still mostly small and frequently distrusted.
+The public ones are more trusted but can often be like time traveling back to 1990.
+While more trusted in terms of actual care, they are operationally frustrating for patients and financially difficult for doctors and manager.
+In terms of service, cost and quality, progress in Chinese hospitals has been slow compared to the rest of China.

 There are lots of reasons for this situation.
-But let me suggest three and suggest a “simple stupid“ way forward – which ironically depends not on doctors or on policy-makers but on investment bankers.
+But let me suggest three and suggest a “simple stupid“ idea – which ironically depends not on doctors or on policy-makers but on investment bankers.

 Problem #1: The doctors and nurses are still mostly in the public hospital system and they mostly want to stay there.

-While about 10,000 of the existing 24,000 hospitals are private, this is actually only about 11% of patient flow and beds.
-Most private hospitals are pretty small – effectively clinics.
-Chinese doctors today are almost all in the public system.
-And there is no indication (yet) of a large scale migration of hospital staff to the private sector.
+While about 10,000 of the existing 24,000 hospitals are private, this is actually only about 11% of patient beds.
+Most private hospitals are pretty small, effectively large clinics.
+Chinese doctors today are still mostly in the public system.

-In fact, most physicians are fairly wary of such a move.
-They overwhelmingly want to stay in the security of the public system (lots of polling data support this).
-However, they would like more money and to move up to the Tier 3 hospitals if possible.
+In fact, most physicians are fairly wary of a move to private hospitals.
+They like the security of the public system (lots of polling data support this).
+However, they would like more money, easier hours and to move up to the Tier 3 hospitals if possible.

-Problem#2: Patients still don’t trust much the existing private hospitals.
+Problem#2: Patients don’t trust most private hospitals that much.

 In a 2012 McKinsey patient and physician survey, patients overwhelmingly preferred public hospitals.
 When asked about “value for money”, 53% of affluent consumers thought the private hospital were worse than the public.
 And only 11% thought it was better.